What are Homeopathic Remedies?

 Herbal remedies are very easy for you to create in your natural environment if you live in an area where herbs grow.
 Homeopathic remedies, however, require much more effort.

 You will either need to find a homeopathic practitioner that can create safe, non-toxic medicines that target your specific ailment.
 Or if you don’t want to use a practitioner, you will need to find a book or guide that can help you create the right remedy.
-Reliable sources for these remedies are Boiron and Hyland’s Homeopathic, two companies that offer homeopathic medicines .
+Reliable sources for these remedies are Boiron and Hyland’s Homeopathic, two companies that offer homeopathic products.

 Another good resource is ABC Homeopathy, a website that suggests remedies based on the symptoms you type in.
 You can also refer to a useful book titled Practical Homeopathy: A comprehensive guide to homeopathic remedies and their acute uses.